Industrial real estate has been on a great run with no sign of slowing down.

 Empty big box stores are being converted, as already mentioned, into distribution centers.
 While there will continue to be demand for traditional retail, the fact is that the world is changing.
 Another use for these sites is ghost kitchens, which benefit from being placed in clusters and need to be close to residential neighborhoods.
 The ghost kitchen phenomenon is likely to grow.
 Finally, although mostly out of the scope of this article, some malls are being converted to workforce housing, that is to say housing that falls between affordable housing and luxury and is aimed at middle class professionals such as teachers and police.

 Life Sciences Demand May Continue

 The desperate quest for vaccines and treatments for COVID-19 caused a surge in demand for lab spaces, including conversions from office buildings, in 2020.
 Reshoring has also been key here.
 But even after the pandemic, it’s likely that there will be an increased demand for highly-specialized buildings designed for life science research.
 Personalized medicine, for example, may increase the demand for smaller labs that do small batch work on, for example, cancer treatment, and for companies to move away from one centralized research location to a bunch of smaller ones located closer to residential areas.

-The fact is that the pandemic has only shifted industrial property demand, but not significantly reduced it.
+The fact is that the pandemic has only shifted industrial real estate market property demand, but not significantly reduced it.
 It has also highlighted existing trends and developers should consider the likelihood for continued increase in the areas of warehousing for fulfillment, small scale production (especially in the life sciences) and mall conversions as the world moves forward.